etienne0x7C1/esp32-toolkit-lib/README.md

 Aim is to provide core features to quickly develop ESP32 firmware for various diy projects, as well as a modular architecture to extend firmware's features .

-## Worspace setup
+## Workspace setup

 ### Remote development

-Projects configuration is included to work with Gitpod out of the box.
+Gitpod workspace is meant to work out of the box pre-configuration and tools already installed.

-Prefix repo url with `gitpod.io/#` to launch full remote workspace already preconfigured
+Just prefix this repository url with `gitpod.io/#` to launch a fully configured remote workspace.

 ### Local development

-- Grab a workspace artifact
+- Download workspace artifact
 - Extract workspace which includes source and project configuration
 - Inside workspace root dir, create following symlinks
 ```